A Caring Church of Farm Families

 March 3, 2008

 Communicate, connect, and celebrate.
-Those three words are all you have to grasp, and act on.
+Those three words are all you have to grasp and act on.
 There are many ways your church can minister care to farm families.

 My passion as a farmer and farm family business coach is to encourage families to communicate, connect and celebrate.
 I want farmers bounding back from the bumps of life to be resilient and thrive, not just strive to survive.

-Farmers are an independent entrepreneurial lot who are hesitant to ask for help.
+Farmers are independent entrepreneurial lots who are hesitant to ask for help.
 When they do ask, we should recognize the courage that it took to ask.
 There are many underlying fears of failure, disappointing the legacy of the past farming generations, and role confusion.
 If a farmer is forced to let go of the farm, who is he?

 What are farmers and agricultural producers asking for?

 Respect.
 Don’t judge them as simple-minded plaid-clan plain folks.
-They are business people taking huge risks every day to produce food, and agricultural products that make your life better and easier.
+They are business people taking huge risks every day to produce food and agricultural products that make your life better and easier.
 Communicate your respect and your care for farmers via the media.
 This could include writing letters to the editor or calling in to talk shows.
 Europeans revere farmers because they still remember what it was like to go hungry.

 Profitable returns.
 Each sector of the industry has cycles of highs and lows.
 The cattle and hog producers are really struggling with high input costs and low returns.
 Don’t rejoice in a high Canadian dollar, that really hurts our export markets.
 Remember that there are always two sides to every economic story.
-You are spending less than 10% of your disposable income on food , and the farmer gets the smallest portion of your food dollar.
+You are spending less than 10% of your disposable income on food, and the farmer gets the smallest portion of your food dollar.

-Drop in company.
+Drop-in the company.
 Visit us on our farms.
 One of the signs of high stress is farm families pulling back into more isolation.
 Take care to see who is showing up in your circle of community, and find out why the farm families have withdrawn from fellowship.
 Churches can offer counseling resources as helping professionals.
 You can simply be a caring church member who wants to share coffee and courageous conversation.
 Create support groups for people to voice their pain and frustration.

 Pray.
 Thank God for the daily bread and the rich resources of this awesome peaceful country we are privileged to live in.
 Perhaps your church would like to intentionally connect with a rural church to explore ways to understand the urban/rural dynamic.
-In Wisconsin there is a ministry of rural churches connected to sister city churches so that they can support the rural folks.
-They do this with film nights, special celebrations, letters of encouragement and prayer requests.
+In Wisconsin, there is a ministry of rural churches connected to sister city churches so that they can support the rural folks.
+They do this with film nights, special celebrations, letters of encouragement, and prayer requests.
 In Canada check out www.canadianruralchurch.net or www.ruralmatters.net

 Appreciate the weather.
 The flood of 1997 drew lots of media attention.
 It was heartening to receive calls from urban friends in Toronto who wanted to know how we were coping.
 The same thing happened with a devastating hail storm in 1994 and tornados in 2007.
 Weather is a really big deal to rural folks, we measure our rain, and pray for swathed crops to stay dry.